WICG/canvas-color-space/CanvasColorSpaceProposal.md

 * Some applications prefer that compositing, filtering and interpolation calculations be performed in a physically based linear color space.

 ### Current Limitations
-* The color space of canvases is undefined in the current specification.
+* The color space of canvases is undefined in the current specification, though de facto sRGB.
 * The bit-depth of canvases is currently fixed to 8 bits per component, which is below the capabilities of some monitors.
 Monitors with higher contrast ratios require more bits per component to avoid banding.
+* Color encoding and blending is de facto luminance-linear unorm8, which allocates too little precision on low values (and too much precision on high values), leading to poor handling of dark scenes and content.

 ### Current Usage and Workarounds
 The lack of color space interoperability is hard to work around.
 With some browser implementations that color correct images drawn to canvases by applying the display profile, apps that want to use canvases for color corrected image processing are stuck doing convoluted workarounds, such as: